 First appearing in 1994, Tekken was an arcade videogame from the Japanese company Namco in which players compete against each other in martial arts tournaments.
 There have been six different Tekken game releases since then, most of these designed for the Playstation, as well as a number of spinoff games.
 The popularity of Tekken has also seen releases in a variety of other media, including a game card series, a manga comic-book and cds of the music from the games.
 On screens, there has been an hour-long two-part OVA anime Tekken: The Motion Picture (1998), a live-action film Tekken (2010) and the anime film Tekken: Blood Vengeance (2011).

 The original’s director Dwight H. Little has been replaced by Thai director Wych Kaos aka Kaos (and to his mother Wych Kaosayananda).
 Kaos had previously made the English-language Ballistic: Ecks vs Sever (2002), which proved to be an expensive flop.
-Outside of these, Kaos has only made Thai action films with Fah (1998), Angels (2012) and Zero Tolerance (2015), although subsequently went on to make two genre films with The Driver (2019) and Two of Us (2020).
+Outside of these, Kaos has made the Thai action films with Fah (1998), Angels (2012) and Zero Tolerance (2015), although subsequently went on to make two further genre works with the zombie film The Driver (2019) and and End of the World film Two of Us (2020).

 The most ridiculous plot hole is when Kane Kosuga’s love interest Paige Lindquist is abducted and he must go on a quest to get her back, only for it to be revealed that she was working for the other side all along.
 She is killed but there is no explanation of why she was a plant in the first place.